 It can be confusing having to choose the right camera, lens or flash unit.
 I’ll show you what’s in my bag and, more importantly, why.
 You won’t need most of it; but it will give you a better idea as to what to add to your collection next.

 How to Take Staff Portraits

-It’s the one question I get asked more than any: how to take better employee headshots.
-Understandably you don’t want to hire a pro every time a new person joins the team.
-I’ll show you how to always achieve consistent results.
+It’s the one question we get asked more than any: how can we take better employee headshots?
+Understandably, you don’t want to hire a pro every time a new person joins the team.
+We’ll show you how to always achieve consistent results.